Microsoft Will Block Desktop 'Office' Apps From 'Office 365' Services In 2020

 This is firmly aimed at the smaller companies, under 100 people and smaller.
 Big enough they have doc sync issues and IT headaches with licensing control but small enough they can't easily roll their own so

-Libreoffice is a thing (Score:4, Interesting)
+Libreoffice is a thing (Score:5, Interesting)

 free too.